 Vegan goddess Miyoko Schinner brought to life the first mainstream vegan lox cream cheese called “Un-Lox Your Dreams.”
 This schmear is perfect atop bagels, is a beautiful lox-shade of pink, and tastes smoky and, as Miyoko describes, “seafood-y without the fish.

 Seaweed is the ultimate vegan seafood.
 Think of it as a sea vegetable!
-It’s filled with ocean nutrients and is a good source of iodine, magnesium, and iron, and it’s really versatile in cooking.
+It’s filled with ocean nutrients and is a good vegan source of iodine, magnesium, and iron, and it’s really versatile in cooking.
 You can add kelp ribbons to your rice bowls, use it like you would any leafy green, and add a sprinkle of seaweed to chickpeas for an extra ocean-y chickpea tuna.
 It can also be farmed very sustainably, and even regeneratively!
 It takes zero fertilizers, fresh water, or soil to grow.

 Many people intentionally include fish in their diet because of perceived health benefits.
 The usual arguments made in defense of eating fish are based on fish as a source of high-quality protein, iodine, and various vitamins and minerals, including Omega-3.

 Some people will point out the relationship between Omega-3 and brain development, or between fatty fish and the reduction in the risk of heart attacks and strokes.
+But, there are also many risk factors associated with eating fish.

 But here’s the happy-catch!
 Fish is not the only source of Omega-3.
 It’s also found in chia, walnuts, flax seeds, and more.
-And your risk of heart attack and stroke can greatly be mitigated by following a wholesome plant-based diet.
+And your risk of heart attack and stroke can be greatly mitigated by following a wholesome plant-based diet.

 While there is no absolute consensus as to how much mercury or PCBs in fish, and ultimately humans, should be considered as dangerous, there is a broad understanding that the accumulation of mercury in the body can be very dangerous.
 Mercury is a heavy metal that is highly toxic and can impact the nervous system.
 It can even cause severe neurological symptoms and damage.